mfedoten/dotfiles/README.md

 Just type `sudo -H pip install thefuck`.
 Put `eval $(thefuck --alias)` in your `~/.bashrc` or `~/.bash/aliases.bash` or wherever you store your aliases.
 You can read more on the [GitHub page](https://github.com/nvbn/thefuck).

 ### Terminal colors
-`term_colors/` contains different colors for Terminal, iTerm, and konsole.
+`term_colors/` contains different colors for Terminal, iTerm.

 ### Dotfiles